Take-off misalignment

 Do run-up practices on the track using a lane line as a

 guide.
-This practice should also incorporate use of the Fibresport Simplant box
+This practice should also incorporate using the Fibresport Simplant box